piccobit/cert-manager-webhook-hosttech/README.md

-# ACME webhook for hosttech DNS API
+# ACME webhook for the hosttech DNS API

 This solver can be used when you want to use the cert-manager with the [hosttech DNS API](https://api.ns1.hosttech.eu/api/documentation/).